-When you suffer an injury or develop an illness related to your work, it is important to follow the appropriate steps in a timely fashion to ensure you are able to obtain benefits.
+When you suffer an injury or develop an illness related to your work, follow the appropriate steps promptly to ensure you can obtain benefits.
 Injured employees should:

 - Seek medical attention.
 To protect your health and your claim, seek medical care soon.
 It is vital to make sure you get the treatment you need, and seeking prompt medical attention can add strength your claim.